jotaen/xit/Specification.md

   the *tag value* MUST be treated as absent.
 - If the *tag value* is not quoted, it MUST only contain letters, digits, or the characters `_` or `-`.

+The *tag value* MUST be treated as case-sensitive.

 An empty *tag value* (e.g. `#tag=` or `#tag=""`)
 MUST be treated the same as an absent *tag value* (e.g. `#tag`).